 First Aid for Teenagers

-Ideal for the Duke of Edinburgh Skills section – consolidate the learning with a practical course.
-On completion email me the log in to the assessor section and I will check progress and complete the online assessment.
+Ideal for the Duke of Edinburgh Skills section, complete the sections over multiple weeks and ideally consolidate the learning with a practical course.
+On completion, email me the login to the edofe portal and I will check progress and complete the online assessment.
+The course will take approximately 12 hours to complete when engaging in all elements of the training and spreading the content over multiple weeks.

-(If you would like a practical course: www.firstaidforlife.org.uk run hands-on courses for groups of friends nationally, or individuals can join one of our scheduled courses in London).
+(If you would like a practical course: www.firstaidforlife.org.uk run hands-on courses for groups of friends throughout the UK, alternatively individuals can join one of our open scheduled courses at our training centre in London).

 First aid for teenagers covering adult, baby and child first aid: